March 21, 2010 | WebMemo on Welfare and Welfare Spending

 On March 16, 1964, President Lyndon Johnson declared war on poverty in the

 It is clear that President Obama is intent on not only continuing the failed war on poverty but expanding and growing the size of the welfare state.
 President Obama’s 2011 budget will increase spending on welfare programs by 42 percent over President Bush’s last year in office.
 Total spending on the welfare state (including state spending) will rise to $953 billion in 2011.

-Further, the Obama Administration is pursuing a change in the official “poverty measure” that will increase the number of people considered poor in America.
-If future program eligibility is tied to this measure, the amount of federal tax dollars flowing to programs aimed at helping the poor would dramatically increase.
+Further, the Obama Administration is pursuing a change in the official “poverty measure” that will increase the number of people considered poor in

 What Is Means-Tested Spending?

 Means-tested welfare spending or aid to the poor consists of government programs that provide assistance deliberately and exclusively to poor and lower-income people—for example, food stamps, public housing, Medicaid, and Temporary Assistance for Needy Families.
 There are currently over 70 different federal means-tested programs on the books.

 In fiscal year (FY) 2008, total government spending on means-tested welfare or aid to the poor amounted to $714 billion.
 Of that, $522 billion (73 percent) was federal expenditures and $192 billion (27 percent) was state government funds.
 Nearly all state welfare expenditures are matching contributions that the federal government requires of its welfare programs, a “welfare tax” that the federal government imposes on the states.
 Total means-tested welfare spending in FY 2008 amounted to around $16,800 for each poor person in the